NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Q. How do I use snow blower spray, and where should I apply it?

-Snow blower spray is easy to use: Just shake the can, remove the lid, and spray an even coating on the interior of the chute.
-The nonstick spray lubricant makes the chute’s sides slippery, preventing snow from sticking and clogging the blower.
+Snow blower spray is easy to use: Just shake the can, remove the lid, and spray an even coating inside the chute and to the auger.
+The nonstick spray lubricant makes the chute and auger slippery, preventing snow from sticking and clogging the blower.

 Meet the Tester